 West-African Laboratory Network

-Module BNI 1.1 Strengthening stationary diagnostic capacities for identification and characterization of emerging and tropical infections in partner countries
+Module 1.1 Strengthening stationary diagnostic capacities for identification and characterisation of emerging and tropical infectious diseases in partner countries

-Module BNI 1.2 Mobile diagnostic units in sub-Saharan Africa and Europe for missions during crisis situations
+Module 1.2 Mobile diagnostic units in sub-Saharan Africa and Europe for use in missions during crisis situations

 The capacity to safely diagnose infectious diseases caused by tropical pathogens with epidemic potential is limited in many African countries.
-This limitation in diagnostic capacities to react adequately to outbreaks possibly contributed to the delayed response to the Ebola virus outbreak in West Africa.
-In order to fill these gaps and enhance capacity, the aim of this program is to strengthen infectious disease diagnostic laboratories in Africa so that tropical, epidemic, emerging, and rare infectious diseases can be diagnosed on-site.
+This limitation in diagnostic capacities results in failure to react adequately to outbreaks, which likely contributed to the delayed response observed during the Ebola virus outbreak in West Africa.
+This Programme aims to bridge existing gaps and enhance capacity by strengthening infectious disease diagnostic laboratories in Africa, enabling tropical, epidemic, emerging, and rare infectious diseases to be diagnosed on-site.